Phil Cummings

 Phil Cummings is a South Australian children's fiction author.
 Born in Port Broughton, his first book, "Goodness Gracious", was published in 1989.
-Since then he has published over 60 children's books.
+Since then he has published over 100 children's books.

 Two of Cummings' works have been turned into theatrical productions.
 Windmill Performing Arts produced a production of "Boom Bah!" in 2008, and John Schumann composed a musical version of "Danny Allen was here" for the 2012 Festival of Music.

+Cummings collaborated with Glyn Lehmann to write two musicals suitable for primary schools to perform.
+The first is Arlie Abbstock and the Incredible Cape which can be part of the performing arts curriculum.
+The second musical focuses on environmental issues entitled One Drop of Rain.
+In addition Cummings and Lehmann wrote a song for Children's Book Week entitled A Book Will Take You There.